Teacher skills video: Using sentence builders

 This video is part of Kapow Primary’s Spanish scheme of work – grammar.
 It shows how sentence builders go beyond simple vocabulary lists, offering a versatile classroom resource for reading, writing, speaking and listening.
 They model grammar in context and prepare pupils for independent sentence construction by reducing overload and building familiarity.
 With built-in audio and translation features, sentence builders help all learners access key content and understand how Spanish sentence structures compare to English.
 Used regularly, they promote creativity, confidence and enjoyment in language learning and ensure a smooth transition to Key Stage 3.

-Spanish, Upper key stage 2, Year 6, Unit 3: Household tasks in Spanish, Lesson 1: I don’t want to!
+Spanish, key stage 2, Year 6, Unit 3: Household tasks in Spanish, Lesson 1: I don’t want to!